quecot/electron-app-from-dist/README.md

 **Note**: Remember to replace `**YOUR_APP_NAME**` in the build scripts with your desired application name in the `package.json`.

+## Note for Vite Users

+If you're building your web application with Vite, ensure you set "base": "./", in your vite.config.js or vite.config.ts to ensure correct asset paths in the built Electron app.

 ## License

 This project is licensed under the MIT License.